Petition for Muslim worship at Mosque–Cathedral of Córdoba

 Currently, Muslim prayer is often stopped by security guards.
 Spanish Catholic authorities were opposed to the request as of 2012, and the Vatican has been asked to intercede but has not responded.

 Background

-The building was begun around the year 500 as the Arian Christian Visigothic church of St. Vincent.
+According to traditional narratives, the Christian Visigothic church of St. Vincent previously stood on the site of the current building.
 After the Islamic conquest of the Visigothic kingdom, the church was divided between the Muslims and Christians.
-When the exiled Umayyad prince Abd ar-Rahman I escaped to Spain and defeated the Andalusian governor Yusuf al-Fihri, he allowed the Christians to rebuild their ruined churches, and purchased the Christian half of the church of St. Vincent.
+In 756 the exiled Umayyad prince Abd ar-Rahman I, who escaped the Abbasid Revolution in the east, mustered allies in the Iberian Peninsula and defeated the Muslim governor, Yusuf al-Fihri, to assume power over Al-Andalus.